 Recommendation #1: The Task Force recommends that the MSDE continue to prohibit seclusion and restraint except in instances of "an emergency situation in order to protect the student or others from imminent serious physical harm" which is the language currently in the COMAR.
 The restraint and seclusion factsheet issued by the MSDE's Division of Special Education and Early Intervention Services which defines "imminent serious physical harm" (i.e., 18 U.S.C.
 1365 (h)(3)) is a resource that can be used to apply to students with and without disabilities.
-The Task Force recommends that the MSDE consider revising the COMAR to eliminate language from the regulations allowing restraint or seclusion to be included on an IEP or behavior intervention plan, in order to avoid overuse of these crisis-oriented responses.
+The Task Force recommends that the MSDE consider revising COMAR to eliminate language from the regulations allowing restraint or seclusion to be included on an IEP or BIP, in order to avoid overuse of these crisis-oriented responses.

-However, in instances where a student has a history of causing injury to self or others, the SST, for a student without a disability, or the IEP Team, for a student with disability, should meet to consider emergency planning for that individual student by determining what constitutes an emergency, discussing emergency procedures, and reviewing contraindications for the student.
-The notes from the meetings should be captured in meeting minutes and as part of the student's educational record.
+There are instances where a student has a history of causing injury to self or others.
+In these cases the SST, for a student without a disability, or the IEP Team, for a student with disability, should meet to consider emergency planning for that individual student by determining what constitutes an emergency, discussing emergency procedures, and reviewing contraindications for the student.
+The notes of the meeting including decision making and parent/guardian consent should captured in meeting minutes and become a part of the student's educational record.